 I spend a lot of my time in the creative areas of my mind, working hard to create original music for myself at home or even working on writing for my blog.
-It is a healthy release for me that allows me to step outside of my normal day-to-day operation and escape in a beneficial manner.
+It is a healthy release for me that allows me to step outside of my normal day-to-day operation and escape.

-If you are feeling stuck in a particular area of your life, then try to step away from that area for a moment and re-focus your attention on another area that gives life and energy.
+If you are feeling stuck in a particular area of your life, try to step away from that area for a moment and refocus your attention on another area that gives life and energy.

 When I’ve been working on one song for many weeks at a time, it helps to try and write a new song or revisit an older track to shake things up and keep them fresh.

 We all have daily routines that can grow stale at times and leave us feeling frustrated.
-So shaking things up and finding new ways to distract your mind is a perfect way to break out of that mental cycle!
+Shaking things up and finding new ways to distract your mind is a perfect way to break out of that mental cycle!

-If you find yourself at an impasse in work or in life and you can’t break off that stale feeling or inability to garner up motivation to continue forward, then taking a little side quest might be just the thing to get you back on course towards your life’s goals.
+If you find yourself at an impasse, and you can’t break off that inability to garner up motivation to continue forward, then taking a little side quest might be just the thing to get you back on course.

 6. Turn That Productivity Up!

-Very much in line with the idea that you should find new ways to distract your mind, you should consider building on that foundation by establishing manners with which you can productively utilize your time when you feel stuck in another pursuit.
+Next, try to find ways you can productively utilize your time when you feel stuck in another pursuit.

-When I’m feeling trapped at work and unable to continue down the 40+ hour work weeks that I’ve grown so accustomed to, I try to come up with some productive ways to use my time outside of work that give me something to look forward to in the evenings.
+When I’m feeling trapped at work and unable to continue with the 40+ hour work weeks, I try to come up with some productive ways to use my time outside of work that give me something to look forward to.

-Sometimes that is as simple as playing with my daughter for an hour or more in her bedroom and letting go of the stresses and anxieties of work even if for just a brief moment.
+Sometimes that is as simple as playing with my daughter for an hour and letting go of the stresses and anxieties of work, even if for just a brief moment.

-Other times, I find projects to work on at the house such as hiding the wires behind the TV or building a new side table for our bedroom.
-It doesn’t take long for me to realize that when I work to find more effective manners to expend my time, I feel more fulfilled and better prepared to handle the up’s and down’s of life.
+Other times, I find projects to work on at the house, such as hiding the wires behind the TV or building a new side table for our bedroom.
+It doesn’t take long for me to realize that when I work to find more effective ways to spend my time, I feel more fulfilled and better prepared to handle the ups and downs of life.

-Productively using my time in the evenings after work helps to stave off any feelings of apathy or laziness that might lead me down the path of that all too familiar stuck feeling.
+Productively using your time in the evenings after work helps to stave off any feelings of apathy or laziness that might lead you down the path of that all too familiar stuck feeling.

-But keeping busy with productive things in and outside of the workplace in moderation can be a great way to occupy your mind.
+Keeping busy with productive things in and out of the workplace in moderation can be a great way to occupy your mind.
 It can also help you to establish better habits in your free time that will be more conducive to feeling like you can achieve your goals and experience new found levels of success and motivation.